< Back to Topic

 Supporting Boundaried Workers’ Career Growth

-How to ensuring your Boundaried Workers continue to develop and thrive in their career.
+How to Ensure Your Boundaried Workers Continue to Develop and Thrive in Their Careers

-Many Boundaried Workers, those with constraints limiting their time, flexibility, and mobility, exist within today’s dynamic work environment.
-While each Boundaried Worker’s constraints and needs are different, they often face similar challenges in managing competing demands.
-Their focus can become one of merely staying afloat, ensuring they meet job requirements while protecting personal commitments.
-Opportunities to take on wider responsibilities and access development opportunities can be limited, causing career progression to stall.
-These constrained aspirations can lead to frustration self-doubt, and diminished self-belief, ultimately undermining both their career progression and overall job satisfaction.
+Many Boundaried Workers - those with constraints limiting their time, flexibility, and mobility—are part of today’s dynamic work environment.
+While each worker's constraints and needs are different, they often face similar challenges in managing competing demands.
+Their focus can shift to merely staying afloat, ensuring they meet job requirements while protecting personal commitments.
+Opportunities to take on wider responsibilities and access development opportunities may be limited, causing career progression to stall.
+These constrained aspirations can lead to frustration, self-doubt, and diminished self-belief, ultimately undermining both their career progression and overall job satisfaction.

-In organisations that value long hours, an “always-on” culture, and geographic mobility, the issue is compounded, Boundaried Workers find themselves further disadvantaged and often feel excluded.
+In organisations that value long hours, an “always-on” culture, and geographic mobility, the issue is compounded.
+Boundaried workers often find themselves further disadvantaged and may feel excluded.

 Managers play a crucial role in fostering the career development of their Boundaried Workers.

-For organisations to be genuinely inclusive, where all employees can thrive and progress regardless of their boundaries, it is essential to invest in equipping managers with the necessary understanding and empathy.
-This will enable them to effectively support the careers of their Boundaried Workers and ultimately help drive both organisational and individual success.
+For organisations to be genuinely inclusive—where all employees can thrive and progress regardless of their boundaries—it is essential to invest in equipping managers with the necessary understanding and empathy.
+This enables them to effectively support the careers of their Boundaried Workers, ultimately helping drive both organisational and individual success.

 So what can I do if I’m the manager of a Boundaried Worker?

-Discuss their career aspirations in the same way as you do all your team members, don’t assume they are not interested, or that furthering their career is not viable as a Boundaried worker.
-Be open and creative about how you can work together to meet their goals and retain their motivation and talent in the organisation.
+1. Discuss their career aspirations in the same way you do with all your team members.
+Don’t assume they aren’t interested or that advancing their career isn’t viable because they are Boundaried.
+Be open and creative about how you can work together to meet their goals while retaining their motivation and talent within the organisation.

-Understand what their boundaries actually are.
-This might sound obvious, but its more than knowing their availability, it’s about having a discussion around the sort of boundaries they have.
-Psychologist Nina Brown categorises personal boundaries in a way that might provide a helpful framework for you both to discuss: Rigid (those that are non-negotiable), soft (those that can be blurred), spongy (inconsistent one minute rigid, the next blurred), and flexible (open to negotiation with notice).
-This sort of conversation can increase understanding and might identify the sort of opportunities that could work for your Boundaried Worker.
+2. Understand their boundaries.
+This may sound obvious, but it’s more than knowing their availability.
+It involves having a conversation about the nature of their boundaries.
+Psychologist Nina Brown categorises personal boundaries into four types that might provide a helpful framework for discussion: rigid (non-negotiable), soft (can be blurred), spongy (inconsistent—rigid one minute, blurred the next), and flexible (open to negotiation with notice).
+This type of conversation can increase understanding and help identify opportunities that work for your Boundaried Worker.

-Be aware of your biases when you are giving members of your team development opportunities.
-It’s easy to fall fowl of proximity bias where you may be giving preferential treatment to employees who physically closer in the office, or affinity bias where your attention is more on those whose approach, interests and experiences are similar to yourself.
-Challenge yourself about what you are doing to support everyone in your team.
+5. Be aware of your biases when assigning development opportunities.
+It’s easy to fall into the trap of proximity bias, where you may favour those who are physically closer in the office, or affinity bias, where you focus more on employees whose interests and experiences align with yours.
+Challenge yourself to support all members of your team fairly.

-Ensure there is role clarity on both sides – especially if the hours they are working have reduced without adjusting key activities and deliverables proportionately.
-Often some degree of role redesign is needed to ensure they still have space for learning and growth as well as the obvious role outputs.
+6. Ensure role clarity on both sides—especially if their hours have been reduced without adjusting key activities and deliverables proportionately.
+A degree of role redesign may be needed to ensure they still have space for learning and growth alongside their core responsibilities.

-Check in regularly to ensure expectations are on track for both parties.
-Priorities and projects change, and this might have a different impact for a Boundaried Worker where different days, hours and locations may have an impact.
+7. Check in regularly to ensure expectations are aligned.
+Priorities and projects change, and these shifts may impact a Boundaried Worker differently, especially regarding working hours or location.

-Recognise their contribution as an individual.
-Be careful about comparing their outputs to a non-boundaried worker who is always available.
-Also, be aware if they are struggling with comparison syndrome themselves.
-It’s not uncommon for them to get trapped in a cycle of insecurity and self-doubt.
-This can impact aspiration for career advancement and lead to loss of talent.
+10. Recognise their individual contributions.
+Avoid comparing their outputs to those of Non-Boundaried workers who may have more availability.
+Be aware of "comparison syndrome" if they are struggling with self-doubt.
+This can impact their aspiration for career advancement and lead to a loss of talent.

-Boundaried workers make up a significant portion of the total workforce these days and to overlook their career development is to waste a huge talent pool that can enhance organisational performance and individual motivation and potential.
+Boundaried workers make up a significant portion of today’s workforce.
+Overlooking their career development means wasting a huge pool of talent that could enhance both organisational performance and individual potential.

 As a manager, you have the power to make a real difference for your Boundaried Workers.
 Start by engaging in meaningful conversations about their boundaries and career goals.
 Equip yourself with the empathy and understanding needed to support their growth.
-By doing so, you’ll tap into the huge talent pool that are Boundaried Workers and enhance organisational performance while supporting an individual’s motivation and potential to thrive at work.
+By doing so, you’ll tap into the vast talent pool of Boundaried Workers and enhance organisational performance while helping individuals thrive in their careers.